 The board of directors has established a standing, separately designated Compensation Committee comprised of Messrs.
 Moss (Chairman), Cantrell, McDowell and Swope.
 The members of the Compensation Committee are all non-employee independent directors and meet the current independence and experience requirements of the NYSE and the applicable rules and regulations of the SEC.
 For additional information about the Compensation Committee's processes and the role of executive officers and compensation consultants in determining compensation, see "Executive Compensation."
-Pursuant to the Compensation Committee's written charter, adopted by our board of directors on August 6, 2007, a copy of which is available on our website at www.piedmontreit.com, its primary responsibilities include:
+Pursuant to the Compensation Committee's written charter, adopted by our board of directors on December 9, 2009, a copy of which is available on our website at www.piedmontreit.com, its primary responsibilities include:

-- · reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the Chief Executive Officer's performance in light of those goals and objectives and, either as a committee or together with the other independent directors, determining and approving the Chief Executive Officer's compensation based on this evaluation; - making recommendations to our board with respect to the compensation of other executive officers and incentive-compensation and equity-based plans and awards to our executive officers and other employees; - administering our 2007 Omnibus Incentive Plan; - reviewing and discussing with management the Compensation Discussion and Analysis for inclusion in our proxy statement and/or annual report on Form 10-K; and - preparing a compensation committee report, as required by applicable SEC regulations, to be included in our proxy statements and/or annual report on Form 10-K.
+- · reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the Chief Executive Officer's performance in light of those goals and objectives and, either as a committee or together with the other independent directors, determining and approving the Chief Executive Officer's compensation based on this evaluation; - setting the overall compensation strategy and policies for our executive officers and directors; - making recommendations to our board with respect to the compensation of other executive officers and incentive-compensation and equity-based plans and awards to our executive officers and other employees; - administering our 2007 Omnibus Incentive Plan; - reviewing and approving any employment agreements, change in control agreements and severance agreements proposed to be entered into with any current or former executive officer; - reviewing and discussing with management the Compensation Discussion and Analysis for inclusion in our proxy statement and/or annual report on Form 10-K; and - preparing a compensation committee report, as required by applicable SEC regulations, to be included in our proxy statements and/or annual report on Form 10-K.